SebastianRichiteanu/Gosh/README.md

 # TODO

-- autocomplete still broken for some stuff, really need to implement it better:
-   $ ls
-   test.sh
-   $ ./test.<TAB>
-   test..sh  test.s

-probably split then input into tokens, get the current token(where cursor is) and autocomplete that
-   - check if it's ~
-   - check if it's a file or a dir (append / if dir)
+- bug with input trailing spaces, to reproduce:
+   - input: ls /mnt/d/Progra /mnt
+   - move cursor: ls /mnt/d/Prog|ra /mnt
+   - hit tab, it autocomplets:  cd /mnt/d/Programming/| /mnt
+   - but the input now has 2 trailing spaces (2 from the difForTokenEnd): cd /mnt/d/Programming/ /mnt__

-- for ctrl+c print ^C and skip line
+- for ctrl+c print ^C and skip line?

-- -bash: cd: too many arguments
-- todos
 - pipes
 - job control: fg, bg & jobs
 - alias? unalias?
 - persistent history?
 - variable interpolation?
 - readme
-- run linter :) and maybe add it as make and add a conifg for it?

 - color scheme? :D
 - license?

 - for history: if i do up arrow a couple of times and then delete a char, should I reset the index or just go up? :hm:
    - i think I should keep the index but also can edit history
    - so for example if I delete a couple of chars from an above entry
    - if i go up/down and again to that index the change should be there
    - also maybe MaxHistorySize?

 - tests for autocompletion!!!